iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 In the module configuration completed so far in this tutorial, there is no configured :ref:`disarming region <disarm_on_throttle>`.
 So, we will set our Disarmed output to 1000us and our
 Minimum output to 1005us.
 Note that our Disarmed output should always be lower than the Minimum output.
 The Maximum value can remain 2000us.
-**It is highly recommended to enable the Disarm On Throttle parameter through Control Center and configure your disarming region for safety purposes.**

 Once you have fully configured the output channel, you will see sliders appear under Actuator Testing.
 Please note that if your module is powered on and connected to the MAIN 1 output when it is enabled, you will hear the module play its :ref:`two tone arming song <arming_song>` as PX4 begins transmitting Disarmed throttle commands (1000us) immediately on channel activation.
 By default, Vertiq modules